KenKundert/shlib/README.rst

    cartesian_product(seg, ...)

-Like with Path(), the components are combined to form a path, but in this case each component may be a list.
+Like with to_path(), the components are combined to form a path, but in this case each component may be a list.
 The results is the various components are combined in a Cartesian product to form a list.
 For example:

 .. code-block:: python